 On days when I’m home all day and can toss ingredients into the crock pot at my leisure, soup is a very simple meal.
 However, on the days when we’re super busy, it’s hard to make a good pot of soup for dinner.
 Well, it was anyways.

 I’ve been pressure canning food to preserve it for quite some time.
-I’ve also done some basic pressure cooking like chicken stock and beans, but until last week I never did a full meal in a pressure cooker.
+I’ve also done some basic pressure cooking like chicken stock and beans, but until I got an Instant Pot, I never did a full meal in a pressure cooker.

-After making this creamy cauliflower soup in our new Cuisinart electric pressure cooker, I’m asking myself – why did I wait so long?
+After making this creamy cauliflower soup in a pressure cooker, I’m asking myself – why did I wait so long?
 It’s so incredibly quick and easy to make a meal in this thing that no one should have an excuse that they didn’t have time to make a home cooked meal.

 It’s very important to me that I serve healthy, nutritious, home-cooked food to my family.
-Now I can plan ahead for busier days to make something fast in the pressure cooker rather than grabbing a quick pizza on the way home.
+I love my Instant Pot because I can plan ahead for busier days to make something fast in the pressure cooker rather than grabbing a quick pizza on the way home.

 It you haven’t taken the dive into pressure cooking either, you should.
 Most pressure cookers, like the Instant Pot, have very simple operation and lots of versatility.